Shiraz (singer): Career

-In 2015, Shiraz released Kif Badak Aani Tghib that was a great success, and later in 2016 Shiraz continued that success with the release of Gamara and Ayesh Ma3aya.
+Shiraz released Kif Badak Aani Tghib that was a great success, and later, Shiraz continued that success with the release of Gamara and Ayesh Ma3aya.

 For two years in a row, Shiraz participated in the International Beirut Marathon since 2015, and sang her most popular hits in front of a crowd that exceeded 100,000 in Downtown Beirut, and Beirut Water Front (Biel).
-In 2015, Shiraz launched a university tour that covered many top leading educational institutions in Lebanon such as Notre Dame University – Louaize and University of Balamand.
+In 2015, Shiraz launched a university tour that covered many top leading educational institutions in Lebanon, such as Notre Dame University–Louaize and the University of Balamand.

 Awards

-Shiraz won the Murex d'Or in 2016 and got awarded with the title of The Star of The Youth Song.
+Shiraz won the Murex d'Or and got awarded with the title of The Star of The Youth Song.

 Shiraz won the silver trophy from YouTube for passing 100K Subscribers on YouTube.